AlexanderMattheis/cross-dating/ReadMe.md

 were successfully tested within this project.
 It should be enough to execute the command `install.packages("rJava")`.
 In the `libraries`-folder extracted is [MICA 2.02](https://github.com/BackofenLab/MICA/releases).
 But the script `mica-functions.R` was extended.
-So it is not allowed to replace it without breaking the code.
+So it is not possible to replace it without breaking the code.

 For visualizations and unit-testing following libraries are necessary: